firebase/firebase-android-sdk/firebase-dataconnect/emulator/README.md

 at all, download the latest version from go/xcode and install it.

 #### Unable to load "vector" or "google_ml_integration" pogstresql extensions.

+Update (Mar 12, 2024): This should be fixed by cl/615215810, removing the need for the workaround documented below.

 If you get an error like this in the Data Connect Emulator's output: